National Institute of Food Technology Entrepreneurship and Management: History

 NIFTEM-K was first officially announced in the budget speech for 2006–07 made by P. Chidambaram, the Minister of Finance, in February 2006.
 But the institute was only to be inaugurated in 2012, by Sharad Pawar, the Minister of Agriculture and Consumer Affairs, Food and Public Distribution.
 It was set with an original investment of ₹500 crore, on 100 acre of land.

-The institute started with several Bachelor of Technology (B.Tech) programmes.
-Master of Technology (M.Tech) programmes have been offered since the academic year 2012-13, and a Ph.D programme was added from 2013-14.
+The institute started with several Bachelor of Technology (B.Tech.) programmes.
+Master of Technology (M.Tech.) programmes have been offered since the academic year 2012–13, and a Ph.D programme was added from 2013 to 2014.
 The first convocation of the institute, held in February 2018, was attended by the President of India, Ram Nath Kovind.

 In 2018, the Minister of Food Processing Industries Harsimrat Kaur Badal inaugurated four incubation centres for product testing and development and a food-testing laboratory, with an investment of ₹50 crore.

 In February 2019, the National Institutes of Food Technology Entrepreneurship and Management Bill, 2019 was introduced in the Rajya Sabha.
-The bill aimed at granting Institute of National Importance (INI) status to NIFTEM - Kundli and NIFTEM - Thanjavur (formerly Indian Institute of Food Processing Technology (IIFPT)), thus granting them more financial and academic autonomy.
+The bill aimed at granting Institute of National Importance (INI) status to two NIFTEM - Kundli and NIFTEM - Thanjavur (formerly Indian Institute of Food Processing Technology (IIFPT)), thus granting them more financial and academic autonomy.
 The bill was passed by the Rajya Sabha on 15 March 2021 and by the Lok Sabha on 26 July 2021.

 Academics

-NIFTEM-K offers a 4-year Bachelor of Technology (B.Tech) curriculum, 2-year Master of Technology (M.Tech) curriculum, and Ph.D degrees in the various areas of food technology and supply.
+NIFTEM-K offers a 4-year Bachelor of Technology (B.Tech.) curriculum, 2-year Master of Technology (M.Tech.) curriculum, and Ph.D degrees in the various areas of food technology and supply.
 It also offers a Master of Business Administration (MBA) course, focusing on food and agribusiness management.
-Admission to B.Tech is based on Joint Entrance Examination – Main (JEE (Mains).
-Admission to M.Tech is based on Graduate Aptitude Test in Engineering (GATE) and a personal interview.
+Admission to B.Tech. is based on Joint Entrance Examination – Main (JEE (Mains).
+Admission to M.Tech. is based on Graduate Aptitude Test in Engineering (GATE) and a personal interview.